What to do after an auto accident:

 - Once you know everyone, including people in the other vehicle are okay, do the following:

 - Take pictures of the scene and vehicles.
 Then clear lanes of traffic if possible.

 - Note the license plate of the other vehicle.

 - Exchange information (regardless of the injury or vehicle damage).

 - See a certified motor vehicle injury specialist.
 Seek follow-up care even if you have been to the ER.
 Remember, their job isn’t to get you better, their job is to make sure your do not have life-threating injuries and to give initial precursory care, set and cast fractures, clean and stitch lacerations and abrasions and perform emergency surgery.
 To diminish chronic scar tissue, avoid a lapse in care.
 See a certified motor vehicle injury specialist as soon as possible.
 A Certified Dr. will do the following:

 - Check for headaches.
 A certified Doctor will take special precautions to pay special attention to your history and catch little details that can be important to your care.
-For instance, did you know that concussions can go unnoticed immediately after a crash?
-Signs and symptoms may come on later, as small amounts of bleeding and swelling can accumulate and manifest hours or even days after a crash.
+For instance, did you know that concussions can go unnoticed immediately after a auto accident?
+Signs and symptoms may come on later, as small amounts of bleeding and swelling can accumulate and manifest hours or even days after an auto accident.
 Other headache can come from the suboccipital area , or the jaw (temporal mandibular joint -TMJ).
-A certified Doctor will determine what kind of headache you have and treat you specifically and appropriately to help you get the best results, not just mask the pain.
+A certified Doctor will determine what kind of headache you have and treat you specifically and appropriately to help you get the best results, not just mask the pain from the auto accident.

 - Check your spine.
 Spinal injuries can be serious.
 Anything from simple sprains to more serious ligament tearing causing instability to hidden spinal fractures and quadriplegia.
 Any doctor will catch the obvious injuries but a whiplash certified Doctor will look for those hidden injuries.